pvarentsov/iola/README.md

   </ul>
 </details>

-#### Unix
+#### Unix socket

-Unix socket client supports async and sync modes.
-It uses async mode by default.
+Unix socket client supports `async` and `sync` modes.
+It uses `async` mode by default.

-In **Async mode**, the client and the server exchange messages independently within one connection.
+In `async` mode, the client and the server exchange messages independently within one connection.

-**Sync mode** uses a request/response protocol.
+`Sync` mode uses a request/response protocol.
 The client opens a new connection for each request, the server responds.
 The connection is closed either on the server side after a successful response or by a timeout on the client side.

 <pre>